Cherry Hardwood Electronics Enclosure — Design Summary¶

 Joint geometry¶

-Starting at the pocket wall surface, a 45° taper cuts inward and upward for 0.150" — this is the full bearing face.
+Starting at the pocket bulkhead surface, a 45° taper cuts inward and upward for 0.150" — this is the full bearing face.
 At the root of the undercut, a 0.150" horizontal flat (the blunted tip).
-This root flat sits 0.010" away from the wall plate at nominal position — it is the anti-wedge stop that arrests wedge travel before full bilateral engagement can develop.
+This root flat sits 0.010" away from the Wall Dock at nominal position — it is the anti-wedge stop that arrests wedge travel before full bilateral engagement can develop.

-A matching 45° taper face, 0.160" tall (10 mil taller than the housing taper — this dimensional difference creates the 0.010" gap at the housing root flat).
+A matching 45° taper face, 0.160" tall (10 mil taller than the Base taper — this dimensional difference creates the 0.010" gap at the Base root flat).
 Beyond the taper, at the tip of the rail, a 0.090" horizontal flat.
 This flat is past the end of the taper and does not shorten or affect the taper bearing face.

 Why blunted tips: